ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 11. Verify that the **Load balancing** option is set to **Route based on the originating virtual port** and click **OK**.

-### 3. Configuring ESXi static routing (Optional)
+### 3. Configuring static routing (Optional)

 The network configuration for this architecture guide uses a minimal number of port groups.
 If you have a VMkernel port group for NFS storage, extra steps must be taken.
-By default, ESXi uses the VMkernel port that is on the same subnet as an NFS volume to mount the NFS volume on Endurance or Performance storage.
+By default, ESXi uses the VMkernel port that is on the same subnet as an NFS volume to mount the NFS volume.
 Since layer 3 routing is used to mount the NFS volume, ESXi must be forced to use the VMkernel port that was configured to mount the NFS volume.
 To use the correct port, a static route must be created to the storage array.

 1. To configure a static route, SSH to each ESXi host that uses Performance or Endurance storage and run the following commands.
 Take note of the IP address that is the result of the `ping` command (first command) and use it with the `esxcli` network command.
    ```